 About ten years ago, I started to attend guided meditation classes sporadically – to help manage stress “from” work and life in general.
 I eventually started meditating more regularly and noticing additional benefits – thanks to many teachers along the way.
 Here are some examples.

 - In the context of kendo, I believe it has helped improve my ability to spar in keiko and manage my mental state in potentially challenging circumstances such as shinsa and shiai.

-- For the former, I believe I am better able to perceive and respond to the movements and intentions of the other with a calmer mind and “soft(er)” eyes* and respond more quickly and easily from a more relaxed physical state.
+- For the former, I believe I am better able to perceive the movements and intentions of the other with a calmer mind and “soft(er)” eyes* and respond more quickly and easily from a more relaxed physical state.

-- In the context of relationships, automatic responses to certain words, actions and behaviors of others and, in particular, significant others can lead to tension, escalated emotions and pain at my end and/or for perhaps others, too.
-The practice of meditation seems to have led to less instances of such undesired automatic responses.
+- In the context of relationships, my automatic, unconscious and habitual responses to certain words, actions and behaviors of others and, in particular, significant others can lead to tension, escalated emotions and pain at my end and/or for perhaps others, too.
+The practice of meditation seems to have led to less instances of such responses.
 There’s a better ability to “see” the thoughts – rather than believing that “I am the thoughts” – and a better ability to respond in more constructive and effective ways.

-Meditation has become very helpful for me in other areas of life as well.
-I look forward to continuing with the journey.
+Meditation has become helpful for me in other areas of life as well.
+I am grateful for this gift.

 For More Information on Meditation

 For those interested in learning more about meditation, here’s a compilation of resources and quotes for further reading:

 - Quotes on Meditation and Mindfulness – Related to Thoughts and Thinking